-These are the most common types of softwood for you all the beginner learner about wood.
+These are the most common types of softwood for you all beginner learners about wood.

-Pine wood is one of types of softwood that is the most familiar in our ears, everybody knows about pines.
+Pinewood is one of the types of softwood that is the most familiar in our ears; everybody knows about pines.
 If we dig deeper, there are more than 20 types of pine in the world.

-However, there are 2 types of pine that are superior in the market, namely Radiata Pine and and Merkus Pine.
+However, 2 types of pine are superior in the market, namely Radiata Pine and Merkus Pine.

 The characteristic of Radiata Pine is it has red brownish color, while the sapwood is yellow with a little cream color.
-Meanwhile, Mercus Pine thrives in Southeast Asia such as Myanmar, Malaysia, Indonesia and the Philippines.
+Meanwhile, Marcus Pine thrives in Southeast Asia, including Myanmar, Malaysia, Indonesia, and the Philippines.

 The height of this tree can reach up to 45 meters with a tree diameter that can reach 1 meter.
 The color of this pine is almost similar to Radiata Pine.

-These two types of softwood are superior softwoods with many enthusiasts because the price is relatively cheap compared to other types of softwood.
+These two types of softwood are superior softwoods with many enthusiasts because the price is relatively low compared to other types of softwood.

-The outstanding characteristics of pines is it has a bright color that is suitable for making decorative furniture, light and resistant to shocks, and most importantly is environmentally friendly.
+The outstanding characteristics of pines are their bright color that is suitable for making decorative furniture, is light and resistant to shocks, and most importantly, is environmentally friendly.

 Spruce is an evergreen tree that can grow to a height of up to 35 meters.
-The shape of the fruit produced by pine is oval, this is what makes this tree often confused with pine trees.
+The shape of the fruit produced by pine is oval; this makes this tree often confused with pine trees.

 The cedar tree is one of the types of softwood that is well known to a lot of people, the original habitat of the cedar tree is in the mountains of the Mediterranean.

-You will be able to easily identify this tree because the trunk and branches are quite numerous and have a strong wooden structure.
+You will easily identify this tree because the trunk and branches are quite numerous and have a strong wooden structure.

-While the shape of the tree resembles a pointed needle and is green.
-These leaves are coated with a wax coating which affects the thickness of the leaves.
+While the tree’s shape resembles a pointed needle and is green, these leaves are coated with a wax coating which affects the thickness of the leaves.

-While the outside is pale yellow to white.
-The most common uses of red cedar are cabinets, carvings, furniture, pencils, to bows.
+While the outside is a pale yellow to white, the most common uses of red cedar are cabinets, carvings, furniture, pencils, to bows.

-Larch trees have habitats in Northern Siberia, China, Japan and these trees are also abundant and dominate Canada’s boreal forests.
+Larch trees have habitats in Northern Siberia, China, Japan, and these trees are also abundant and dominate Canada’s boreal forests.
 Larch can grow to a height of up to 50 meters.
-Unlike other evergreens, Larch trees barren in autumn.
+Unlike other evergreens, Larch trees are barren in autumn.

 The advantage of the Larch tree is that it is resistant to rot because of the natural resin content it contains.
 Meanwhile, the heartwood of this tree is yellow to brown, while the outside is almost white.

-Common uses for Larch are for veneers, fences, floors, electric poles and wood construction.
+Common uses for Larch are veneers, fences, floors, electric poles, and wood construction.

 Disadvantages of Softwood

 Each type of wood must have its advantages and disadvantages.
-We need to know this matter in order to be able to choose what type of wood we deserve to choose and use for our future needs.
+We need to know this matter to choose what type of wood we deserve to choose and use for our future needs.
 The following is an explanation of some of the disadvantages of softwood.

 Lower strength than hardwood